The Vikings are currently owned by Zygi Wilf, Mark Wilf, Jeffrey Wilf, Leonard Wilf, David Mandelbaum, Alan Landis and Reggie Fowler.

 condition that his visit was to be kept secret from his current employer.

 His cover was blown by local columnist Sid Hartman who reported the visit

-and forced Parseghian to issue denials in South Bend.
+and forced Parseghian to issue denials.
 Philadelphia Eagles

 assistant Nick Skorich and a man with Minnesota ties who was working in the